bitmakerlabs/python-dev-setup-guide-mac/README.md

 pbcopy < ~/.ssh/id_rsa.pub
 ```

 Follow these steps to add the copied key to your Github account.

 * In the top right corner of Github, click your profile photo, then click Settings.
 * In the user settings sidebar, click **SSH keys**.
 * Click **Add SSH key**.
-* In the Title field, add a descriptive label for the new key.
+* In the **Title** field, add a descriptive label for the new key.
 For example, if you're using a personal Mac, you might call this key "Personal MacBook Air".
-* Paste your key into the "Key" field. (`ctrl-v`)
+* Paste your key into the **Key** field. (`ctrl-v`)
 * Click **Add key**.

 For more information: [Github documentation on adding your SSH Key to your account](https://help.github.com/articles/generating-ssh-keys/#step-4-add-your-ssh-key-to-your-account)